Troubleshooting Ops Manager for VMware vSphere

 Confirm that the network settings are correct by checking that the ADDRESS, NETMASK, GATEWAY, and DNS-NAMESERVERS entries are correct in

-sudo vi /etc/network/interfacesand correct the wrong entries.
+sudo vi /etc/network/interfacesand correct the incorrect entries.

 In vSphere, navigate to the Summary tab for the VM and confirm that the network name is correct.

 If the network name is incorrect, right click on the VM, select Edit Settings > Network adapter 1, and select the correct network.